 It is your responsibility to confirm and verify that an individual meets the definition of a dependent and provide any and all proper documentation for dependents when requested.

-If you and your spouse are both eligible to enroll in the Sysco Health and Welfare plans, you can select one of the below enrollment options:
+If you and your spouse or domestic partner are both eligible to enroll in the Sysco Health and Welfare plans, you can select one of the below enrollment options:

 Please note – you cannot elect both option 1 and 2.
-No Sysco associate can be covered as both a dependent and an associate under the plan.
+No Sysco colleague can be covered as both a dependent and an colleague under the plan.

-In addition, your child(ren) cannot be covered as a dependent by both you and your spouse.
+In addition, your child(ren) cannot be covered as a dependent by both you and your spouse or domestic partner.
 Only one of you can cover your eligible child(ren).